 Mindfulness is the common sense approach to living in the modern world.
 It is something that we can weave into daily life in order to feel more aware, content, and balanced.
 It helps us to recognise unhelpful habits, and to acknowledge what is useful and not useful.
 It provides a solid foundation to live from, steadiness, wisdom and clarity.
 It helps us to see things as they really are, rather than through the veil of thinking.

 Mindfulness practice is just that…practice.
 It is not practice makes perfect, there is no goal or striving, there is just moment to moment awareness.
 It is about bringing the mind back to the present, back home to the body, the breath or the five senses, when it wanders off.
 It is the nature of the mind to wander, mindfulness practice is acknowledging the wandering, with curiosity and acceptance, and then bringing the mind home again.
-Once we are in the present we are free from the suffering that goes on in the mind.
-We are literally ‘getting out of our heads’ and into our bodies, showing up for our lives.

 While mindfulness practice is central to Buddhist tradition, evidence of it may be seen in many religious traditions.
 In the modern world mindfulness is used as a stand-alone, secular practice.